foretoo/round-polygon/README.md

 - first stable version

 ### Upcoming
 - handle a case when a point has 0 radians main-angle
+- if "r": 0 in InitPoint, prevent it to pass in calcCommonRadius
 - add "from" and "to" angles to an arc propperty of a rounded point object, as well as "length" prop
 - input and output might be SVG path
 - provide bezier curve estimations as an alernative to an arc propperty